aws/amazon-vpc-resource-controller-k8s/docs/windows/secondary_ip_mode_workflow.md

-# Windows Event Workflows
+# Windows Event Workflows in Secondary IPv4 address mode
-This document presents high level workflow diagram for Events associated with Windows Nodes and Pods.
+This document presents high level workflow diagram for Events associated with Windows Nodes and Pods when using the secondary IPv4 address mode.

 ## Adding a Windows Node to the Cluster
 ![New Windows Node Create Event Diagram](../images/windows-node-create-event.png)